andrewsgardner/vagrant-lamp-bootstrap/README.md

 ## Modify Your Hosts File

+Make the following addition to your computer's hosts file.
+It should exist in the following directory on the Windows 10 OS: 'C:\Windows\System32\drivers\etc\hosts'

+192.168.33.16   vagrantstack.vm

 This is a reduced-to-the-max Vagrant setup file for a quick development stack.
 It will:

 * setup a Ubuntu 14.04 LTS "Trustry Thar" 64bit box